 The Disconnect signal is sent from the external device to Central Memory and indicates transmission from the external device is complete.
 The Disconnect signal is sent after the Resume signal is received for the last Ready signal.
-A Disconnect signal is a pulse 50 ±10 nanoseconds wide (at the 50% voltage points).
+A Disconnect signal is a pulse 50 ± 10 ns wide (at 50-percent voltage points).